Seagate/cortx-motr/dtm0/it/all2all/README.md

 the lnet service is running on.
 If interfaces do not match then refer [this](https://github.com/Seagate/cortx-hare/blob/main/README.md#data_iface)

 ### 2. Test is stuck at starting motr process for first phase
-If the test is stuck at "Starting Motr (phase1, mkfs)... " like shown below, then there is possbility that you have pulled latest code for cortx-motr and rebuilt it, but not rebuilt the hare code again.
+If the test is stuck at "Starting Motr (phase1, mkfs)... " like shown below, then there is possibility that you have pulled latest code for cortx-motr and rebuilt it, but not rebuilt the hare code again.

 ```sh